In this article, we look at how a lack of cultural awareness can have big cost implications for a business.

 If businesses want to succeed internationally, cultural sensitivity must be at the heart of everything they do; from their personal interaction and relationships with clients to the products/services they develop.

-If you want to learn about culture and business, then why not have a look at our free cultural awareness course?
+If you want to learn about culture and business, then why not have a look at our online cultural awareness course?